KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Examples/AllExamples/Example-England-MedicationRequest-DMPrescriptionType.page.md

-### An example to illustrate medication prescription.
+### An example to illustrate medication prescription

 <div class="tab">